How to Get a Russian Visa

-1. Before applying for a visa, you must first get an official document called a "visa invitation" (priglashenie; sometimes called a "letter of invitation," "visa sponsor," or "visa support letter") from a Russian organization recognized by the Russian Foreign Ministry.
-Visa invitations are typically issued either by a hotel or by a tour operator; if you're arriving by cruise, you'll need to arrange an invitation through a third-party agency (see below).
-Don't expect the invitation process to make sense; it feels (and is) bureaucratic and possibly corrupt.
+- Before applying for a visa, you must first get an official document called a "visa invitation" (priglashenie; sometimes called a "letter of invitation," "visa sponsor," or "tourist support letter") from a Russian organization recognized by the Russian Foreign Ministry.
+Visa invitations are typically issued either by a hotel or by a tour operator.
+If you're arriving by cruise, you'll need to arrange an invitation through a third-party agency — see below.)
+When you make a hotel reservation, ask the hotel to arrange for an invitation as well (they usually charge $15–30).
+If you're visiting more than one city in Russia, ask if your entire trip can be included on a single invitation, so that you don't have to get invitations from each hotel.
+You may find online agencies willing to issue invitations for a fee, but stick with the agency recommended by your hotel.
+Don't expect the invitation process to make sense; it feels (and is) bureaucratic.
 The organization that issues your invitation is legally responsible for you during your stay in Russia, but in practice, you will never have any contact with them.

 Various agencies specialize in steering your visa application through the process.
 They can also help you arrange visa invitations and navigate the confusing application.
 I've had a good experience with Passport Visas Express.

-In addition to the $140/$180 visa price, visa agencies charge a service fee of about $50–85 (including the invitation fee).
-To ship your passport securely to and from the visa agency costs another $50 or so.
-Figure at least $250 total per person.
+In addition to the $123–213 visa price, visa agencies charge a service fee of about $100–160 (plus an additional $50 invitation fee).
+To ship your passport securely to and from the visa agency costs another $60 or so.
+Figure at least $350 total per person.

 Entering Russia with a Visa